 I aspire to give people tools to help build their own foundation of healing from trauma and PTSD.”

-Christina speaks publicly and openly about her past, using humor and honesty to share the difficult themes of her own journey with eating disorders, over exercising, sexual abuse, grief, addiction, and recovery.
+Christina Major speaks publicly and openly about her past, using humor and honesty to share the difficult themes of her own journey with eating disorders, over-exercising, sexual abuse, grief, addiction, and recovery.
 Christina is honored to share her story and inspire others.
 To inquire about booking a speaking engagement, please email us.

 Erin Ballard spent the first 10 years of her life in Boulder, CO.
 Her adventures with horses began at the age of five when she started taking riding lessons.
 This passion with horses and animals has followed her to date.
 The animals, and in particular her connection to horses, has helped her through major life transitions.

 She attended a long-term treatment center/boarding school for teenagers who have experienced adversity and trauma in Utah.
 Here she learned about EFL, or Equine Facilitated Learning.
 During treatment, the work with horses was an integral part of her healing process.
 Once graduating from the program, Erin continued the work with EFL in Durango, CO.

 After many moves, Erin landed in Keene, NH, where she graduated high school in 2018.
 She soon started taking riding lessons at Dusty Dog Horse Farm.
 This is when she met her soon to become mentor, trainer, and friend, Christina Major.
 In 2020 Erin began working full time at Dusty Dog Horse farm, teaching riding lessons and assisting with horse care and management.